Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are a variety of concerns to check when conducting a house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are many concerns to look over during a house evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
 There are a few examples:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
-For specialist advice, call today to schedule your rental properties house assessment.
+The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be significant for landlords and property managers.
+For specialist advice, call now and schedule your rental properties home assessment.

 home assessments for rental properties